A topic from the subject of Inorganic Chemistry in Chemistry.

 Equilibrium Constant Determination

-Experiments to determine the equilibrium constant involve measuring the concentrations of reactants and products at equilibrium.
-These measurements can be used to calculate the equilibrium constant using the equilibrium constant expression.
+Experiments to determine the equilibrium constant involve measuring the equilibrium concentrations of reactants and products.
+These measurements can be used to calculate the equilibrium constant using the equilibrium constant expression, which is derived from the stoichiometry of the balanced chemical equation.

 Data Analysis